 The most interesting thing is that you cannot find the dishes presented there anywhere else.
 The owner Mr. Musa Dağdeviren collected and stored these recipes for many years, and some of those dishes are no longer cooked in the regions.

-It is also worth mentioning that Çiya Sofrası is located in the nice youth area of Kadıköy, where later you can stroll along the promenade and experience the nightlife of Istanbul.
+Çiya Sofrası is located in Kadıköy, a vibrant youth area.
+After dining, you can enjoy a leisurely stroll along the promenade and experience Istanbul’s nightlife.

 Address: Caferaga Mahallesi, Gunesli Bahçe Sk., No: 43, Kadıköy, +90 216 330 31 90.

-The next restaurant I advise you to visit is Hanzade Terrace Restaurant, which is located in the heart of the historic city, the Sultanahmet District.
-Within walking distance, you can find all the most frequently visited sights of the city.
+I recommend visiting Hanzade Terrace Restaurant, located in the heart of the historic Sultanahmet District.
+Within walking distance, you can find all the popular city sights.

-At Hanzade Terrace Restaurant you can taste local Turkish, Middle Eastern cuisines, seafood, and barbecue; plus, they have a good selection of vegetable dishes, making it a vegetarian-friendly place.
+Hanzade Terrace Restaurant offers a diverse range of local Turkish, Middle Eastern cuisines, seafood, and barbecue.
+Additionally, they provide a substantial variety of vegetable dishes, catering well to vegetarian preferences.

 Address: Emin Sinan Mah., Piyer Loti Cad., No: 35, Sultanahmet, +90 212 518 80 81.